64th National Film Awards: Controversy

 There was controversy over the National Film Award for Best Actor, which the committee awarded to Akshay Kumar for his performance in Rustom, possibly over Aamir Khan's performance for Dangal.
 Committee member Priyadarshan, who has worked with Kumar on several films, gave the following explanation for not considering Khan for the award: "Why should we have given the Best Actor award to Aamir Khan when he has made it very clear that he doesn't attend awards functions?"
-He further noted that Kumar was "every bit as meritorious".
+He further noted Kumar was "every bit as meritorious".